FOSS4GAcademy/GST104FOSS4GLabs/Module 1 Lab/QGIS 2.8 and Inkscape 0.91/Module 1 Lab.md

 ![Basic Labels with Buffer](figures/Basic_Labels_with_Buffer.png "Basic Labels with Buffer")

-While the labels are now easier to read, let’s do something a little non-traditional and put a different background behind the labels to make them easier to read.
-Instead of a buffer that follows the strokes of the letters, let’s put semi-transparent white ellipsis behind the text.
+While the labels are now easier to read, we can do something a little non-traditional and put a different background behind the labels to make them easier to read.
+Instead of a buffer that follows the strokes of the letters, let us put semi-transparent white ellipsis behind the text.

 16. Re-open the Label Properties.
 17. Choose ‘Buffer’ from the properties list on the left-hand side of the Label properties tab.